uoftgasa/uoftgasa.github.io/markdown/index.md

 - AST101H - The Sun and its Neighbours (Fall)
 	- This course is an introductory astronomy course for non-majors.
 It's a common choice for students looking to fill their science credit requirement during undergrad.
 This and it's counterpart AST201 are the largest offerings from the department.
 The course accepts around 1300 undergrads, and has about 30 TAs.
 TA duties include running tutorials, hosting planetarium shows and observing nights, marking assignments and tests, and answering the student forum.
 There are additional TAs whose primary responsibilities are to divide up marking duties, or develop material for tutorials.
 First year students are usually assigned to AST101 and AST201 for that first year.
-- AST201 - Stars and Galaxies (Winter)
+- AST201H - Stars and Galaxies (Winter)
 	- This course is a complement to AST101, offered in the following semester (although neither is required in order to take the other).
 It is in every respect but the material basically identical to AST101.
-- AST210 - Origin and Evolution of the Universe
+- AST210H - Great Moments in Astronomy (Fall)
+	- This course is an introductory survey course of

 ### Teaching Assistant Training Program